 Steam press or conventional iron

-Are you no interested in joining the growing number of homes that are turning to the steam press in their family home?
+Are you not interested in joining the growing number of homes that are turning to the steam press in their family home?

 The steam press is a great investment that will save you from taking certain clothing to get steamed because your iron is too harsh on the fabric.
 The steam press can even iron out some of the most delicate fabrics.
-The steam press is the best option for you to
+The steam press is the best option for you if you want to save money on dry-cleaning costs, but still get the same great results.